Haggling. Bartering. Negotiating. Whatever you want to call it, it’s not everyday practice for Aussies to ask shopkeepers for a lower price.

 We’ve collated some of our favourite advice to help you get your haggle on during your overseas holiday.

-The old saying goes - if you don't ask, you don't get.
-So don't be afraid to just ask.
+You know what they say: if you don't ask, you don't get.
+So don't be afraid to ask.

-Figure out what you are prepared to pay for the item and then offer lower.
-That way you can work your way up to a price near what you initially had in mind.
+Determine what you’re prepared to pay for the item and then confidently offer a lower price.
+This way, you can work your way up to a price near what you initially had in mind.

 Haggling should leave both parties feeling like winners.

-If you're not getting anywhere on price, then try something new.
-Maybe ask the vendor to throw in a few extras or an upgrade so you get a bit more bang for your buck.
-Again, if you don't ask, you won't get.
+Ask them to throw in a few extras or an upgrade so you get a bit more bang for your buck.
+Again, if you don't ask, you don't get.

-Learning the lingo will show the vendor that you mean business, but just remember our other tips too - be polite and friendly!
+Learning the lingo will show the vendor that you mean business.

 If you're travelling with your partner or friends, you can work together to achieve your haggling goal.